-Theresa May needs to agree to major review of NHS funding, says Dr Philippa Whitford MP.
+Philippa Whitford: Theresa May needs to agree to MPs Commission on NHS

 Hopefully, we are now coming to the end of one of the hardest winters on record for the four NHS systems across the UK, as the severe weather and flu outbreak saw a surge in trauma and respiratory cases.

 It has been particularly difficult for NHS England, where the images of patients stuck in ambulances outside hospitals, or waiting for hours in corridors before even entering Accident and Emergency Departments, have been truly shocking.

 NHS England, where the images of patients stuck in ambulances outside hospitals, or waiting for hours in corridors before even entering Accident and Emergency Departments, have been truly shocking.

 The four separate National Health Services, in each nation of the UK, have diverged significantly since devolution in 1999 but all face three key challenges – the increased demand associated with an ageing population, workforce shortages, which will be aggravated by Brexit, and tight budgets since the financial crash.

 The first issue requires a step change in public health and a ‘health in all policies’ approach to everything from housing to active travel to allow us, not just to live longer – definitely to be celebrated – but to age well.